CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 {{%notice note%}}

-In case of non-LAG N-VDS uplink profle, no **MLAG ports** will be seen MLAG show output.
+In the case of a non-LAG N-VDS uplink profle, no **MLAG ports** will be seen in the MLAG show output.
 The lack of MLAG ports doesn't mean that MLAG is not functional.
 MLAG is mandatory for using VRR, which is enhanced VRRP and is needed also for the non-LAG uplink profiles.

 {{%/notice %}}

 ### VRR Configuration

 ESXi uses active/active uplinks to spread Geneve encapsulated traffic to both ToR leaf switches.
-For that, TEP device has to send the traffic to it's default-gateway.
-As each TEP device has its own VLAN on the underlying fabric switch, layer 3 gateways (VRR) need to be created for it.</br>
+Each TEP device sends traffic to it's default-gateway.
+As each TEP device has its own VLAN on the underlying fabric switch, layer 3 gateways (VRR) need to be created for it.
 ESXi TEP IP addresses can be on a same or different subnets.
-VMware best-practice configuration for TEP IP pool is to assign different subnet (e.g /24) per physical rack.
-Each hypervisor (ESXi) must have at least one physical NIC connected to its Top-of-Rack (ToR/Leaf) switch.
+VMware best-practice configuration for TEP IP pool is to assign different subnets per physical rack.

 {{%notice note%}}

-VMware requires VLAN per each type of traffic (storage, vSAN, vMorion, Overlay (TEP), etc.).
-Our use-case's focus is only on the overlay VM-VM traffic and switches configuireation for it.
+VMware requires a VLAN per each type of traffic, for example, storage, vSAN, vMorion, or Overlay (TEP) traffic.
+This use case focus is only on the overlay VM to VM traffic and switches configurations.

 {{%/notice %}}

-Create VLAN, SVI and Virtual IP for the VRR. </br> VLAN ID is a local parameter and not shared between the hypervisors.
-So for deployment simplicty, same VLAN ID for all TEP devices used in both racks.
+The VLAN ID is a local parameter and not shared between the hypervisors.
+For deployment simplicty, use the same VLAN ID for all TEP devices used in both racks.

 {{< tabs "101231231210 ">}}
 {{< tab " leaf01 ">}}